leanprover-community/flt-regular/README.md

 you are all set to start exploring the code.
 There are two pieces of functionality that help a lot when browsing through Lean code:

-* "Go to definition": If you right-click on a name of a definition or lemma (such as `is_regular_number`, or `flt_regular_case_one`), then you can choose "Go to definition" from the menu, and you will be taken to the relevant location in the source files.
+* "Go to definition": if you right-click on a name of a definition or lemma (such as `is_regular_number`, or `flt_regular_case_one`), then you can choose "Go to definition" from the menu, and you will be taken to the relevant location in the source files.
   This also works by `Ctrl`-clicking on the name.